R-salton/e-commerce-rest-apis/README.md

 ## Features

 - **Product Management**: Add, update, delete, and retrieve product details.
-- **Order Management**: Create, update, and track customer orders.
 - **User Management**: Register, authenticate, and manage user accounts.
-- **Search and Filter**: Search for products and filter them by categories, price, and other attributes.
 - **Secure Authentication**: Token-based authentication for secure access.

 ## API Endpoints